robbobfrh84/palm-ai-app/README.md

-# 🏝️ palm-ai-app 🎨
+# 🏝️ Colors A.I. 🎨
+🚨 **NOTE: this application was originally built using Google's Palm API.
+However, in October 2024, I updated it to use Google's Gemini API, because Palm was discontinued.**

+- I didn't change this repo name or other links because they've been shared and I don't want those links to be broken links.

-An application built using the PaLM API, the App is a fun color generator game that associates "Things" with "colors" by utilizing a trained AI Large Language Model to generate responses.
+An application built using the ~~PaLM API~~ (Update to Gemini API), the App is a fun color generator game that associates "Things" with "colors" by utilizing a trained AI Large Language Model to generate responses.

 ##### Live Links 🎙️